Japan Driving License Test ー How to Get One

 Each country has its own rules for obtaining the International Driver's License.
 So make sure to check them at your local Embassy in Japan's website.

-Driving in Japan - Conclusion
+Japan Driving License Test - Conclusion

 Finally, after going through all the tests, you'll be able to drive in Japan!
 Take some time riding the bus and getting used to the traffic in big cities like Tokyo before getting behind the wheel.